Beyond the Pixel: a Photometrically Calibrated HDR Dataset for Luminance and Color Prediction: Related work

 \paragraph{Photometric calibration} HDR images store relative luminance values.
 Multiple techniques can be used to identify the (linear) photometric calibration coefficients of an imaging system to retrieve absolute luminance: measure the illuminance of a scene using a chroma meter and compare it to the integration of a calibrated \ang{180} fisheye lens~\cite{jung2019measuring}, use a luminance meter to measure the luminance of an incoming direction and compare directly with the corresponding pixel of the camera~\cite{pierson2021}, or employ a calibrated display~\cite{macpherson2022360}.
 Here, we follow ~\cite{jung2019measuring} to calibrate our dataset.

-\paragraph{Temperature prediction and post-capture white balance} To our knowledge, no current method allows for the prediction of color temperature from a single LDR image.
+\paragraph{Color prediction and post-capture white balance} To our knowledge, no current method allows for the prediction of photometric color from a single LDR image.
 Closely related, automatic white balance (or illuminant estimation, or color constancy) has been thoroughly explored in computer vision~\cite{barron2015convolutional,barron2017fast,bianco2019quasi,finlayson2015color,cheng2014illuminant,gehler2008bayesian,shi2016deep}.
-For example, correcting the white balance based on presets~\cite{mahmoud2020deep} allows the network to understand the temperature of a scene.
+For example, correcting the white balance based on presets~\cite{mahmoud2020deep} allows the network to understand the color temperature of a scene.
 While most of these works assume a single illuminant, correcting for multiple illuminants has also been explored~\cite{hsu2008light,gijsenij2011color,afifi2022auto}.
-In these works, no absolute color temperature values are obtained.
+In these works, no absolute color values are obtained.

 \paragraph{Luminance prediction} Prediction of HDR at physical luminance is a relatively new task.
 Of note, Wei~\etal~\cite{Wei2021BeyondVA} tackle the problem, but their dataset is limited to stores, only luminance without its chromaticity is available, and the exposure is given as input in the experiments, hence the network does not learn to predict illuminance from the visual features in the scene.
-We believe that our new calibrated dataset is the first large-scale HDR dataset containing absolute colorimetric information of the luminance maps.
+We believe that ours is the first large-scale HDR dataset containing absolute colorimetric information of the luminance maps.